 - 1. The person named in the charge is the same person who is appearing in Court; and - 2.
 There is a date or period of time when the offence charged is alleged to have taken place; and - 3.
-There must be a place where the offence was alleged to have been committed; and execute, make, accept, endorse or destroy any part of any valuable security; or write, impress, or affix upon paper or parchment, his or her name or the name of any other person or the seal of any body corporate or society, in order to be made, converted into, or used or dealt with as a valuable security; and
+There must be a place where the offence was alleged to have been committed; and

+- 4. The accused falsely promised; and - 5.
+The accused fraudulently caused or induced any other person to: - execute, make, accept, endorse or destroy any part of any valuable security; or - write, impress, or affix upon paper or parchment, his or her name or the name of any other person or the seal of any body corporate or society, in order to be made, converted into, or used or dealt with as a valuable security; and - 6.
+The accused did this with intent to defraud or injure any person.